nishtha53/Javascript-documentation/docs/javascript-functions/Call,apply and bind.md

 - The bind() method returns a new function and allows passing in a this array and any number of arguments.

+- This can be very useful like in event listeners where this will be pointed at DOM element on which event is happening.
+Also, we need to pass a callback function in adding a event listener.

 **Syntax:**